varunkumarck/CleanCode/README.md

 # CleanCode
-Demonstrates some principles of OOP, Functional Programming and ways to write Clean code
+Demonstrates some principles of OOP, Functional Programming and ways to write Clean code\
+Motivation is to learn the art of writing Clean Code and help others to learn as well.

 ## Build and Run MarkList Application
    * cd to MarkList folder